 Don’t wait until Thanksgiving morning to start cooking

 Thanksgiving Day will be hectic enough.
-You don’t need to add doing all of the cooking that day to your list of tasks.
+You don’t need to add all the cooking that day to your list of tasks.
 The basic rule should be that if it can be done ahead of time, without sacrificing taste or quality, then it should be done ahead of time.

-- Salads: Put together your tossed salad with all of the chopped-up veggies, cheese, olives, etc. (minus the dressing), then cover it with foil or plastic wrap and keep in the refrigerator until you’re ready to add dressing and serve.
+- Salads: Put together your tossed salad with all the chopped-up veggies, cheese, olives, etc. (minus the dressing), then cover it with foil or plastic wrap and keep it in the refrigerator until you’re ready to add dressing and serve.

 - Desserts: If you’re making pies or other desserts, almost all of them can be baked the day before.
 You can always heat up your apple pie in a warm oven before dessert time, making it “a la mode” ready!

 - Sweet potatoes: Making candied sweet potatoes?
-Do all of the prep work the day before Thanksgiving and simply pop the prepared casserole into the oven when your guests arrive.
+Do all the prep work the day before Thanksgiving and simply pop the prepared casserole into the oven when your guests arrive.

 Don’t try to do it all